quicwg/multipath/draft-ietf-quic-multipath.md

 a lower path limit than was previously received.
 MAX_PATHS frames that do not increase the path limit MUST be ignored.

-An endpoint MUST NOT open more paths than permitted by the current path limit set by its peer.
-For instance, a server that receives a path limit of 3 is permitted to open paths 0, 1, 2, but not path 3.
-An endpoint MUST terminate a connection with an error of type MP_PROTOCOL_VIOLATION if a peer opens more paths than was permitted.
+An endpoint MUST NOT initiate a path with a path ID higher than the Maximum Paths value.

-Note that these frames do not describe the number of paths that can be opened concurrently.
-The limit includes paths that have been abandoned as well as those that are open.
+An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer opens more paths than was permitted.

 # Error Codes {#error-codes}